DiegoLibonati/ToDo-React-Redux/README.md

     setNewCategory,
   };
 };
 ```

-### helpers/categoriesData.js
+### helpers/categoriesData.ts

-In `categoriesData.js` we are going to preload the categories that we want to come by default when a user never entered.
+In `categoriesData.ts` we are going to preload the categories that we want to come by default when a user never entered.

-### helpers/getNamesTodoCategories.js
+### helpers/getNamesTodoCategories.ts

-`getNamesTodoCategories.js` will allow us to obtain the name of each category along with its icon.
+`getNamesTodoCategories.ts` will allow us to obtain the name of each category along with its icon.

-### helpers/getTodoCategories.js
+### helpers/getTodoCategories.ts

-`getTodoCategories.js` will allow us to obtain all the categories that exist.
+`getTodoCategories.ts` will allow us to obtain all the categories that exist.

-### helpers/getTodoEdit.js
+### helpers/getTodoEdit.ts

 `getTodoEdit.js` will allow us to get the todo that was modified.

-### helpers/getTodosLocalStorage.js
+### helpers/getTodosLocalStorage.ts

-`getTodosLocalStorage.js` will return the todos that we have stored in LocalStorage if we enter this application at some point and if not, it will preload the ToDos from `categoriesData.js`.
+`getTodosLocalStorage.ts` will return the todos that we have stored in LocalStorage if we enter this application at some point and if not, it will preload the ToDos from `categoriesData.ts`.